open5e/open5e-api/docs/v2/export.md

 folders in a way that's consistent and flexible.

 ## Known Issues
-- When exporting the data, some `v1` resources are slightly changed.
+- When exporting the data, some `v1` resources are slightly changed because of timestamp fields being updated the last time quicksetup was run.
 Make sure to roll these changes back before committing.